danpham/shelly_2b_fan_control/README.md

   - Check **"Run on startup"**

 ### Light switch:
 When the switch is closed, the light and the ventilation system (VMC) turn on.
-When the switch is open, the light turns off, but the ventilation remains active for 30 minutes.
+When the switch is open, the light turns off, but the ventilation remains active for `NUM_OF_MINUTES` minutes.

 ### Speed selector:
 - When positioned upwards, the slowest (quietest) speed is selected.
 Use this position for air circulation during the day.